sebashwa/vixl44/README.md

 ```
 :w FILENAME<CR>         - Write to FILENAME
 :wq FILENAME<CR>        - Write to FILENAME and quit
-:exp FILENAME.svg<CR>   - Export to FILENAME in SVG format
+:exp FILENAME.svg<CR>   - Export to FILENAME in svg format
-:exp FILENAMExN.png<CR> - Export to FILENAME in PNG format with an optional scale factor N
+:exp FILENAMExN.png<CR> - Export to FILENAME in png format with an optional scale factor N
 :q<CR>                  - Quit
 ```